specfy/stack-analyser/README.md

 The library dives into any folders, read package.json, docker-compose.yml, go.mod, etc. Determines relationship between folders and services, and output a comprehensive list of dependencies, services and the link between them.
 The set of rules inside this repos allows the detection of specific technology or saas used.

-It is directly used by [specfy.io](https://specfy.io) to create always up-to-date software catalog and infrastructure graph.
+It is directly used by [usestack.dev](https://usestack.dev) to create an exhaustive map of all technologies used in the open-source world.
-It can be helpful for other to get all dependencies or SaaS used in a given GitHub repository.
+It can be helpful for other to get all dependencies or SaaS used in a given git repository.

 ## CLI